vsheg/intermediate-ml/03-nonlinear/01-nonlinear-ls.typ

   Q' = D^Tr (bold(a) - bold(y)), quad Q'' = D^Tr D (bold(a) - bold(y))
 $

-#note[Newton --- Rafson method is a second-order optimization technique that provides fast
+#margin[Newton --- Rafson method is a second-order optimization technique that provides fast
   convergence.
 Newton–Gauss method is an approximate second-order method that uses a linear approximation of the optimized function at each step.]